 Is there such a thing as knitting therapy?

+This is the exact question I asked myself during a knitting get-together.
 However, before I proceed with an answer to this peculiar question, allow me first to discuss meditation.

 In this day and age—unless we live as hermits—we are knowledgeable about the incredible benefits of a regular meditation practice.